mailsac/mailsac-examples/help/missing_mail.rst

 is configured within SendGrid, emails will be sent from the `sendgrid.net` domain.
 Sending from `sendgrid.net` email address can cause delays in delivery because of the quantity of mail sent from `sendgrid.net` to `mailsac.com`.
-Email sent to a :ref:`Private Address <doc_private_addresses>` or a :ref:`Custom Domain <doc_custom_domains>` are throttled at a :ref:`higher threshold <doc_smtp_throttling>`.
+Email sent to an :ref:`Enhanced Address <doc_private_addresses>` or a :ref:`Custom Domain <doc_custom_domains>` are throttled at a :ref:`higher threshold <doc_smtp_throttling>`.
-In order to ensure timely delivery it is recommended to configure sender authentication in SendGrid and use a private address or custom domain at Mailsac.
+In order to ensure timely delivery it is recommended to configure sender authentication in SendGrid and use an enhanced address or custom domain at Mailsac.

 Mandrill
 ^^^^^^^^